Your Personal Data

 - Stakeholder forums will be organised to help us identify innovative forms of development and the challenges and problems experienced in the adaptation of retailing centres within our case study areas.
 The views you voice at these meetings, with your consent, will be video recorded.

 - The names and email contact details collected from you if you attend one of our stakeholder forums will be used to construct a dissemination email list that will enable targeted emails to be sent about publications and future dissemination and impact events and activities.
 The intended effect is to keep you, as an interested stakeholder, informed of progress being made by the research project and its findings.
-This widens the potential impact of this ESRC research, improving the value for money to the funders and maximising the benefits of the findings to society.
+This widens the potential impact of this ESRC research, improving the value for money to the funder and maximising the benefits of the findings to society.

 - Photographic images of buildings and public spaces will also be collected as part of the study which seeks to examine the design of innovative and flexible buildings.
 If a photograph is inadvertently taken that incorporating the image of an identifiable individual it will immediately either be deleted or masked so that person can no longer be identified.